Does the relationship with your mother-in-law feel painful and difficult?

 7. She’s Emotionally Manipulative

 Has your mother-in-law made you feel like you were on an emotional rollercoaster?
-Toxic people are masters at emotional manipulation.
+Toxic people are masters at emotional manipulation and mind games.
 The more off-balance you are, the easier it is to control you.

 8. She Makes Sure You Look Bad